-Fast-forward to the early 2000’s and somehow my wife, Katie, and I ended up with two kids of our own in the back seat of the car.
-On road trips we practically killed them with Steven Curtis Chapman, Michael W. Smith, MercyMe, and a good dose of worship music.
+When I was growing up in the 1980s, road trips always came with a soundtrack.
+But our DJ was the driver, my stepdad.
+He controlled the tunes.
+Fast-forward to the early 2000s, when my wife, Katie, and I had two kids of our own.
+On road trips we played Steven Curtis Chapman, Michael W. Smith, MercyMe, and a good dose of worship music.

 But when mobile devices emerged, our kids developed their own playlists.
 The “aux cord” seemed to extend in length, all the way to the back seats.
 Soon the rug-rats from the second row were calling the musical shots.

 The beauty of this?
 Our kids introduced us to all sorts of fun stuff.
 That included YouTubers Rhett & Link, the sensations of Good Mythical Morning and podcasters of the Ear Biscuits show.
 These Gen-X goofballs have kept us in stitches for years.
 The games, candor, cultural commentary, funny songs, and sprinkles of church life added joy to our lives.